agude/agude.github.io/_posts/2019-09-02-python_pypi_and_travis_staging.md

   Travis Stages.
 image: /files/travis/us_airforce_construction_by_sue_sapp.jpg
 image_alt: >
   A construction site with the metal frame of a building and various pieces of heavy equipment parked around it.
+categories:
+  - software-development
 ---

 {% capture file_dir %}/files/travis/{% endcapture %}